Why is my lawn care

 Landscaping

-The answer to 'why is my lawn care' is that there could be several common causes, including improper mowing, lack of water, pest infestations, or nutrient deficiencies.
-Symptoms may include patchy, discolored, or thinning grass.
-Solutions can range from adjusting your mowing height and frequency, to applying the right fertilizers or treating for pests.
+The answer to 'why is my lawn care' is that there can be several common causes for lawn care issues, including improper mowing, watering, or fertilization, as well as pest infestations or disease.
+Symptoms may include patchy, discolored, or overgrown grass, as well as the presence of weeds or moss.

 Step-by-Step Guide